equinor/ai-upskill/README.md

 See also:

-- [`promptly`](https://github.com/equinor/promptly) for more on pomrpting and pitfalls in generative AI.
+- [`promptly`](https://github.com/equinor/promptly) for more on prompting and pitfalls in generative AI.
+- ['llm-engineering-101'](https://github.com/equinor/llm-engineering-101) for a short workshop aimed at getting developers up to speed.
-- [`ml-pifalls`](https://github.com/equinor/ml-pitfalls) for more on pitfalls in machine learning, another series of events.
+- [`ml-pitfalls`](https://github.com/equinor/ml-pitfalls) for more on pitfalls in machine learning, another series of events.

 ## Synchronous upskill events